AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 alongside its STP tier badge, or independently if the organization's AI usage is limited to that domain.

+Their status is also recorded in the **Trust Registry** and can be publicly verified.

 ---

 ### Domain Badges